Coordinator: Brig. Gen. Terry Djuric, USAF, Retired

 At the beginning of the junior year, qualified students are encouraged to contract as the first step toward a commission as a second lieutenant.
 In addition to eight semesters of ROTC, students pursing a commission must complete other professional military education requirements such as courses in military history, English and computer science.
 On a competitive basis, students may attend Cadet Professional Development Training (CPDT) summer training at Airborne and Air Assault Schools.
 An intent to be commissioned is a prerequisite for attending CPDT.

-The Naval ROTC program is a four-year course of instruction designed to provide VWIL cadets with reserve commissions in either the Navy or the Marine Corps.
+The Naval ROTC program is a four-year course of instruction designed to provide cadets with commissions in either the Navy or the Marine Corps.
 Cadets who enroll in the Naval Science courses receive instruction leading to possible careers on the sea, in the air and on land.
 Navy ROTC courses for the first year are the same for all cadets.
 They provide familiarization with Navy surface, subsurface, nuclear, aviation and special warfare forces.
 Additionally, the classes acquaint cadets with the Marine Corps and all elements of Marine Air Ground Task Forces.
 Navy-option cadets will subsequently receive instruction in naval ship systems, navigation, ship operations, leadership and management.
 Marine-option cadets will study the evolution of warfare, leadership management and command.
 A cadet may become a Navy ROTC Midshipman either by selection before matriculation for a national Navy ROTC scholarship, or by nomination and selection after matriculation for either the scholarship or Navy ROTC College Program.
-Completion of the Naval Science program and graduation from Mary Baldwin College can lead to a commission and service as a Navy unrestricted line officer or a Marine Corps ground or aviation officer eligible for a wide range of duties at sea and
+Completion of VWIL, the Naval Science program and graduation from Mary Baldwin College allows you to compete for a commission and service as a Navy unrestricted line officer or a Marine Corps ground or aviation officer eligible for a wide range of duties at sea and ashore.

 Scholarships are either two, three or four years in length.